ppp314/multiple/README.md

-Django Tutorial

-# Python: Django tutorial
+# Multi field Demo

-This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+This application is inspired bye the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.

 ## Running Locally